kyuucr/add-link-to-qbittorrent-webui/README.md

 # Add Link to qBittorrent WebUI

-Add torrent link directly to a local (or even public? haven't tested that yet) qBittorrent WebUI from context menu.
+Add torrent link directly to a local and public qBittorrent WebUI from context menu.
 Supports HTTP, Magnet, and BitComet Tracker links, and includes options from the WebUI API.

 __Features:__
 * Sending HTTP, Magnet, or BitComet Tracker links with full support of qBt WebUI's options